vodkamitlime/TIL-Today-I-Learned/00-CS/03-OS/09-Virtual-Memory-Management.md

     - Cons
         - Overhead (of recording)
         - Page fault increases rapidly if smaller number of page frame is allocated compared to necessary amount of loop executions
+- LFU Algorithm (Least Frequently Used)
+    - Replaces page that is least referenced
+    - Have to cumulate reference count
+    - Uses locality
+- NUR Algorithm (Not Used Recently)
+    - LRU approximation scheme
+    - Lower overhead compared to LRU
+    - Bit vector usage

+### Replacement Strategies for Variable Allocation
+- Variable Allocation
+    - Size of memory given to process is dynamic

+#### Algorithms
+- Working Set ALgorithm
+    - Working Set: group of pages that are frequently referenced at certain point of process == referenced pages for some recent time
+    - W(t, delta)
+        - t: working set of a process at time t
+        - delta: window size, system parameter